markowanga/stweet/README.md

 Additionally, TweetOutput can be implemented in many other ways.

 ## Known problems
- - Sometimes when Github Actions are run, auth token from Twitter does not income.
+ - Sometimes when Github Actions run, auth token from Twitter does not income.
-   Then all integration test fails.
-In this case best way is repeat the task.
+   Then the integration test fails.
+In this case the best solution is to repeat the test